 4.6.6 After separation calves and their mothers must either be kept in adjacent pens where they can see, hear and sniff/lick each other or be completely out of sight and hearing of each other.

 4.6.7 Feed for freshly weaned calves must be clean and appealing.

 4.6.9 Recommended Artificially reared calves should not be weaned from milk before they are 12 weeks of age.

 4.6.10 Artificially reared calves must not be weaned from milk before they are six weeks of age.

 4.6.11 Weaning bison calves at less than six months of age is prohibited (see 4.6.16).

-4.6.12 The average weaning age of bison calves in the herd must be eight months.
+4.6.12 The average weaning age of bison calves in the herd must be a minimum of seven months.

 4.6.13 – 4.6.15 Not allocated.